-When I was first doing this opening routine, students would say things like good, okay, tired, and bad, and then as they became more comfortable with each other and gained a larger vocabulary of emotion words, they began to share such words as pensive, anxious, serene, and frustrated.
-For low-stakes in the beginning, have students share with a neighbor or in a triad, then build to a whip around the room where everyone shares her or his word aloud.
+When I was first doing this opening routine, students would say things like good, OK, tired, and bad, but as they became more comfortable with each other and gained a larger vocabulary of emotion words, they began to share such words as pensive, anxious, serene, and frustrated.
+To lower the stakes in the beginning, have students share with a neighbor or in a triad, then build to a whip around the room where everyone shares her or his word aloud.

 After you’ve modeled this for a month, have students sign up to bring in a passage to read aloud for the Reading Minute.
-At the end of each semester, you can have students look back at their collection of single sentences and reflect on what was their favorite Reading Minute passage and why (They learned something important, it made them laugh, etc.).
-Check out this video of Gallagher discussing the Reading Minute.
+At the end of each semester, you can have students look back at their collection of responses and reflect on what was their favorite passage and why—they learned something important, it made them laugh, etc. Check out this video of Gallagher discussing the Reading Minute.

-This exit slip can be accomplished in a matter of mere minutes.
-Ask students -- on a one to 10 scale -- to rate how well they understood the learning that day.
+Rate the Learning or Lesson: This exit slip can be accomplished in a matter of minutes.
+Ask students to rate—on a scale of 1 to 10—how well they understood the learning that day.
 If they rate their understanding low, ask them to write down what they may need (more time, more explanation, a graphic organizer to help with writing the essay, etc.).
-Students can also rate the lesson or teaching on a one to 10 scale; ask them to write a sentence or two giving feedback on the materials or activity that day.
+Students can also rate the lesson or teaching on a 1 to 10 scale—ask them to write a sentence or two giving feedback on the materials or activity that day.

 Collaborating With Colleagues

 Advice I like to give to new teachers: Go out and collect opening and closing routines from fellow teachers.
 The internet is not always the best place to seek curricular materials—your colleagues are.
 Talk with colleagues during meetings and stop by their rooms to take a look at their resources and student products.